Replicated tables

 echo '{k=1}' | yt delete-rows //tmp/replicated --format yson

-# Checking the command execution
+# Checking the command execution status.

-YT_PROXY=cluster-name yt select-rows '* from [//tmp/replica]' --format json
+YT_PROXY=first-replica-cluster yt select-rows '* from [//tmp/replica]' --format json

 {"k":2,"v":200}

-YT_PROXY=<cluster-name> yt select-rows '* from [//tmp/replica]' --format json
+YT_PROXY=second-replica-cluster yt select-rows '* from [//tmp/replica]' --format json

 {"k":2,"v":200}

-# Disabling writing to a replicated table
+# Disabling writes to the replicated table.

 yt freeze-table //tmp/replicated